Mission and Purposes

 Article IV.
 Committees

 Section 1.
-The Chairperson, with the consultation of the Steering Committee and approval of the AACR leadership, may establish Standing and Ad hoc committees to carry out the work of the Steering Committee.
+The Chair, with the consultation of the Steering Committee and approval of the AACR leadership, may establish Standing and Ad hoc committees to carry out the work of the Steering Committee.
 The number of Committees to be appointed shall depend upon the approved programs and activities of the PCWG and the financial resources available.

 Article V. Communications Policy